kilangamaxwell/moviweb_app/README.md

    pip install -r requirements.txt
    ```

-6. Set up the database:

-   - Make sure you have SQLite installed on your system.
-   - Create a new SQLite database file named `database.db`.

-7. Run the application:
+6. Run the application:

    ```
    python app.py
    ```

-8. Open your web browser and navigate to `http://localhost:5000` to access the MovieWeb App.
+7. Open your web browser and navigate to `http://localhost:5000` to access the MovieWeb App.

 ## Usage